History of Zach Edey in Timeline

 June 30, 2024: Withdrawal from Team Canada Consideration

-On June 30, 2024, Zach Edey withdrew himself from consideration for a roster spot with Team Canada, opting instead to play for the Grizzlies in NBA Summer League.
+On June 30, 2024, Zach Edey withdrew himself from consideration for Team Canada, opting to play for the Grizzlies in NBA Summer League instead.

-In 2024, Zach Edey repeated as Big Ten Player of the Year and consensus National Player of the Year.
-He was also selected by the Memphis Grizzlies in the first round of the 2024 NBA draft and is currently the tallest active NBA player.
+In 2024, Zach Edey repeated as the Big Ten Player of the Year and consensus National Player of the Year and was selected by the Memphis Grizzlies in the first round of the NBA draft.

-In 2024, the Canadian national team, including Zach Edey, qualified for the Summer Olympics, marking the first Olympics appearance for Team Canada since 2000.
+On September 3, 2023, the team qualified to the quarter-finals, securing a berth at the 2024 Summer Olympics, the first Olympics appearance for Team Canada since 2000.